Pablo Escobar was the world’s most famous drug lord. What can he teach you about starting a writing business?

 You need to be just as ruthless with distractions when you’re starting a writing business.

-Distractions like Facebook, Netflix and YouTube tempt us away from the work that needs to be done.
+Distractions like Facebook, YouTube, and TV tempt you away from the work that needs to be done.

-Excuses like “I’m too busy”, “I’m not ready” and “I’ll start tomorrow” distract us from taking action.
+Excuses like “I’m too busy”, “I’m not ready” and “I’ll start tomorrow” stop you from ever getting started.

 As the great Jim Rohn said: